codebyBowen/Vocabulary-practice/README.md

-# Interactive Word Translation
+#  Enhance vocabulary memorization

 ## Project Description

-This project is an interactive web application for word translation and study.
-It allows users to input a list of words with their translations, then practice and manage these words interactively.
+This project is an interactive web application designed to enhance vocabulary memorization and retention.
+It empowers users to create personalized word lists with translations, then practice and reinforce these words through engaging, memory-boosting exercises.

 ## Features